OpenEnergyPlatform/oeplatform/docs/install-and-documentation/install/installation.md

     [Here you can find instructions on how to install the docker images.](https://github.com/OpenEnergyPlatform/oeplatform/blob/develop/docker/USAGE.md)

+    !!!
+Danger
+        Currently the docker based installation does not cover the installation of the additional database `jenna-fuseki` a triple store that stores graph data used in some of our features.
+It is not mandatory to run the core functionality of the oeplatform.
+You need to install it manually as described in the installation guide.
 <!-- !!! tip
     Use our Make script to automate most of the installation and setup process and get started in a simple and reusable way.
 Don't forget to familiarize yourself with the structure of the oeplattform architecture and know the credentials for each component (e.g. the user information of the databases).